 Lawrence Man Sentenced for Fentanyl Distribution

-BOSTON – A Lawrence man was sentenced yesterday in federal court in Boston for selling fentanyl.
+BOSTON – A Lawrence man was sentenced today in federal court in Boston for distributing more than 100 grams of fentanyl.

-Marino Amador Baez, 35, was sentenced by U.S. Senior District Court Judge Rya W. Zobel to 30 months in prison and two years of supervised release.
-In July 2020, Baez pleaded guilty to one count of possession with intent to distribute 40 grams or more of fentanyl.
+Rafael Sierra-Baez, 42, was sentenced by U.S. Senior District Court Judge Douglas P. Woodlock to two years in prison and three years of supervised release.
+In November 2022, Sierra-Baez pleaded guilty to distribution and possession with intent to distribute fentanyl.

 On five separate occasions between Feb.
 22, 2022 and May 4, 2022, Sierra-Baez sold fentanyl to a cooperating witness in Methuen.
 Sierra-Baez coordinated and arranged all five deals and personally met with the cooperating witness to conduct the hand-to-hand transactions.
 On one occasion, Sierra-Baez was observed returning to his residence with a young child before exiting a few minutes later to conduct the drug deal.
 In total, Sierra-Baez sold about 120 grams of fentanyl.